GEMA (German organization): Structure and membership

 GEMA is organized by professional and status groupings.
-German members of GEMA can be divided into three groups: 54,605 associated members (angeschlossene Mitglieder), 6,406 extraordinary members (außerordentliche Mitglieder) and 3,343 full members (ordentliche Mitglieder).
-Those who have signed a deed of assignment with GEMA but do not fulfill the requirements for extraordinary membership can become associated members—along with those whose application for membership status has been refused.
-Associated members do not count as members in the legal sense, as defined in the German civil code concerning associations.
+German members of GEMA can be divided into two groups: 95,000 extraordinary members (außerordentliche Mitglieder) and 5,000 full members (ordentliche Mitglieder).
+Formerly the devision was into three groups: associated members (angeschlossende Mitglieder), extraordinary and full members.
+Those who have signed a deed of assignment with GEMA but do not fulfill the requirements for full membership can become extraordinary members.
+Extraordinary members do not count as members in the legal sense, as defined in the German civil code concerning associations.
 Full and extraordinary members must be either composers, lyricists, or music publishers.
 Extraordinary members can become full members, when they have received at least €30,000 in fee payouts from GEMA over five consecutive years (of which the yearly income must be at least €1,800 for four of the five years).
 There is an elevated minimum revenue for publishers, currently at €75,000 over five years (with a yearly minimum of €4,500 for four of those years).

 The purpose of GEMA is to collect royalty fees from the organisers of events where music protected by this organization is played as well as media manufacturers, publishers, and broadcasting stations.
 GEMA collected 850 million euros in copyright fees in 2008.
 Disbursements go largely to the full members (2010: 64%), whose repertoire represents the lion's share of the listed works.
 The distribution of revenue and disbursement procedures are decided annually at the general assembly, which consists of approximately 3,000 full members as well as 64 delegates representing the associated and extraordinary members.
 The general assembly elects the 15 members of the board of directors (6 composers, 4 lyricists, 5 publishers).
 The board of directors appoints the chairperson.

 According to GEMA by-laws, the delegates for the extraordinary and associated members must be appointed according to the following pattern: 32 delegates must be composers (of which at least 12 must be inheritors/legal successors), 12 lyricists (of which at least 6 inheritors), and 20 publishers.
 In 2010, there were 6 inheritors among the extraordinary members (0.1%) and 3,749 among the associated members (6.9%).
 As a consequence, a minority of 26 currently-active composers and lyricists must contend with a majority of 38 rights managers and legal successors.

 Users of GEMA-protected works—primarily manufacturers of audio/video media, radio and television broadcasters, and the organizers of events such as music festivals, street festivals, Christmas markets and many more—procure the always-required usage rights from GEMA by paying a fee, which is to be paid to the rights-holders after the deduction of an administrative handling charge.